lybird300/lybird300.github.io/_posts/2015-10-01-cluster-slurm.md

-after:jobid[:jobid...]     job can begin after the specified jobs have started afterany:jobid[:jobid...]     job can begin after the specified jobs have terminated afternotok:jobid[:jobid...]     job can begin after the specified jobs have failed afterok:jobid[:jobid...]     job can begin after the specified jobs have run to completion with an exit code of zero. singleton     jobs can begin execution after all previously launched jobs with <b>the same name and user</b> have ended.
+after:jobid[:jobid...]     job can begin after the specified jobs have started afterany:jobid[:jobid...]     job can begin after the specified jobs have terminated afternotok:jobid[:jobid...]     job can begin after the specified jobs have failed afterok:jobid[:jobid...]     job can begin after the specified jobs have run to completion with an exit code of zero.
+When the previous job ends with an exit code of zero, the next job will become eligible for scheduling.
+However, if the previous job fails (ends with a non-zero exit code), the next job will not be scheduled but will remain in the queue and needs to be canceled manually. singleton     jobs can begin execution after all previously launched jobs with <b>the same name and user</b> have ended.
 This is useful to collate results of a swarm or to send a notification at the end of a swarm.
+Below is an exemplary bash script that builds pipelines using slurm job dependencies that I borrowed from <a href="https://hpc.nih.gov/docs/job_dependencies.html">this webpage</a>.
+<pre><code>
+#! /bin/bash

+# first job - no dependencies
+jid1=$(sbatch  --mem=12g --cpus-per-task=4 job1.sh)

+# multiple jobs can depend on a single job
+jid2=$(sbatch  --dependency=afterany:$jid1 --mem=20g job2.sh)
+jid3=$(sbatch  --dependency=afterany:$jid1 --mem=20g job3.sh)

+# a single job can depend on multiple jobs
+jid4=$(sbatch  --dependency=afterany:$jid2:$jid3 job4.sh)

+# swarm can use dependencies
+jid5=$(swarm --dependency=afterany:$jid4 -t 4 -g 4 -f job5.sh)

+# a single job can depend on an array job
+# it will start executing when all arrayjobs have finished
+jid6=$(sbatch --dependency=afterany:$jid5 job6.sh)

+# a single job can depend on all jobs by the same user with the same name
+jid7=$(sbatch --dependency=afterany:$jid6 --job-name=dtest job7.sh)
+jid8=$(sbatch --dependency=afterany:$jid6 --job-name=dtest job8.sh)
+sbatch --dependency=singleton --job-name=dtest job9.sh

+# show dependencies in squeue output:
+squeue -u $USER -o "%.8A %.4C %.10m %.20E"
+</code></pre>

+Eventually I used "singleton" to control chat jobs.

 <h2>References</h2>
 <ol>